atomicdata-dev/atomic-data-docs/src/authentication.md

 ## Limitations / considerations

 - Since we need the Private Key to sign Commits and requests, the client should have this available.
 This means the client software as well as the user should deal with key management, and that can be a security risk in some contexts (such as a web browser).
 [See issue #49](https://github.com/ontola/atomic-data-docs/issues/49).
-- When using the Agent's subject to authenticate somwehere, the authorizer must be able to check what the public key of the agent is.
+- When using the Agent's subject to authenticate somewehere, the authorizer must be able to check what the public key of the agent is.
 This means the agent must be publicly resolvable.
 This is one of the reasons we should work towards a server-independent identifier, probably as base64 string that contains the public key (and, optionally, also the https identifier).
 See [issue #59 on DIDs](https://github.com/ontola/atomic-data-docs/issues/59).
-- Signing every single request takes a bit of time.
-We picked a fast algorithm (Ed25519) to minimize this cost.
-- We'll probably introduce some form of token-based-authentication in the future.
+- We'll probably also introduce some form of token-based-authentication created server side in the future.
 [See #87](https://github.com/ontola/atomic-data-docs/issues/87)